logseq/graph-validator/README.md

 ### CLI

-To use this as a CLI locally, first install it:
+To use this as a CLI locally, install [babashka](https://github.com/babashka/babashka#installation) and then:

 ```sh
 $ git clone https://github.com/logseq/graph-validator